 “So why isn’t he awake?”

 “His injuries are still bad, I suspect he has a concussion, but I don’t think it will be long before he wakes up.
-The body has shut down in order to heal,” Mac explained and I sighed a little.
+The body has shut down in order to heal,” Mac explained, which made me sigh a little.

 “Will I be able to leave?” he nodded at the door that I had just secured.